 Highlights In The History Of Modernist Architecture

 The Modernist movement continued through the 1980s.
 Among its most famous architects are Frank Lloyd Wright, Philip Johnson, Ludwig Mies van der Rohe, Eero Saarinen and Walter Gropius.
-One notable example of an early Modernist home is the Glass House designed by Philip Johnson as his own Perkins residence in New Canaan, Connecticut (1949).
+One notable example of an early Modernist home is the Glass House designed by Philip Johnson as his own private residence in New Canaan, Connecticut (1949).

 Constructed strictly of steel and glass, comprises four simple exterior walls, each with a central door, with no interior walls.
 Built in a bucolic setting and not visible from the road, the home is seen as part of the landscape.